Department of Literature

 - “Pin-up and Cyborg: Exaggerated Gender and Artificial Intelligence.”
 In Future Females, The Next Generation: New Voices and Velocities in Feminist Science Fiction Criticism.
 Ed.
 Marleen S. Barr.
 Lanham, MD: Rowman & Littlefield, 2000.
 165-195.

 Work In Progress

-- The Human Machine: A Cultural History of Artificial People.
+- Anatomy of a Robot: Literature, Cinema, and the Cultural Work of Artificial People.
 A historical and theoretical approach to the discourse of the artificial person from antiquity to the 20th century.
-Single-authored book-length manuscript, in progress.
+Single-authored book-length manuscript, completed.
+Forthcoming, Rutgers University Press, 2014.

 - All About Almodóvar: A Passion for Cinema.
 Co-edited with Professor Bradley S. Epps, Harvard University.
 A new collection of critical essays on Pedro Almodóvar by international group of scholars.
 Minneapolis: University of Minnesota Press, 2009.
 Includes substantial co-authored “Introduction” and single-authored chapter.
 Edited Book, in print.

 - You can look at the book's description here: www.upress.umn.edu/Books/E/epps_all.html